isomerpages/moe-sshideasfestival/pages/terms-of-use.md

 *   If you create a link or frame to The Website you do so at your own risk.

-*   Private entities who wish to have their websites hyperlinked on The Website can write to The Webmaster at contact@moe.gov.sg, with their contact details, the Uniform Resource Locator (URL) of the proposed link, a brief write-up of their website’s function, and reasons for wanting to be hyperlinked on The Website.
+*   Private entities who wish to have their websites hyperlinked on The Website can write to The Webmaster at [MOE\_SSRC\_secretariat@moe.gov.sg](mailto:MOE_SSRC_secretariat@moe.gov.sg), with their contact details, the Uniform Resource Locator (URL) of the proposed link, a brief write-up of their website’s function, and reasons for wanting to be hyperlinked on The Website.

 *   We reserve the right to object to, or disable any link or frame to or from The Website.